envms/fluentpdo/readme.md

 # FluentPDO [![Build Status](https://secure.travis-ci.org/envms/fluentpdo.png?branch=master)](http://travis-ci.org/envms/fluentpdo) [![Code Climate](https://codeclimate.com/github/fpdo/fluentpdo/badges/gpa.svg)](https://codeclimate.com/github/fpdo/fluentpdo)

-FluentPDO - smart SQL builder for PHP.

-FluentPDO is small PHP library for rapid query building.
-Killer feature is "Smart join builder" which generates joins automatically.
+FluentPDO is a quick and light PHP library for rapid query building.
+It features a smart join builder, which automatically creates table joins.

 ## Features

-- Fluent interface for creating queries step by step
+- Easy interface for creating queries step by step
-- Smart join builder
+- Support for any database compatible with PDO
 - Simple API based on PDO and SQL syntax
-- Build SELECT, INSERT, UPDATE & DELETE queries
+- Ability to build complex SELECT, INSERT, UPDATE & DELETE queries with little code
-- Small and fast
+- Small and very fast
-- Type hinting with code completion in smart IDEs
+- Type hinting for magic methods with code completion in smart IDEs

-- Requires PHP 5.3+ with any database supported by PDO
+## Requirements

+The latest release of FluentPDO requires at least PHP 5.4, and supports up to PHP 7.2

 ## Reference